top of page

 For example, what does it mean when a Russian and an American diplomat follow each other on Twitter?
 Could they be tired of stalking each other?
 Or does this mean an unexpected partnership?
 Maybe they just used to be classmates?
 While we did not even know the answer to this question, the idea of a new alternative universe came up.

 Another issue to consider is the legal and political regulations to be structured within the Metaverse.
 Unfortunately, we have witnessed an increase in fake news, harassment, and racist and sexist discourse with the increase in internet use.
-It is obvious that Zuckerberg will cooperate with states for precautionary regulations in Metaverse.
+Clearly, Zuckerberg will cooperate with states for precautionary regulations in Metaverse.
 It also means that Zuckerberg will become a more important political figure in our reality than ever before.
 He may even evolve the International Relations discipline into of Inter-Realities (VR-R) Relations.

 In today's world and reality, it can be difficult to prevent the harm that extremist views can bring.
 I think it would be much more difficult to prevent this in the Meta.
 Although it is considered only 1 avatar is given to 1 person in virtual reality, it can be easily changed by hackers.
-Unidentified avatars can appear and initiate very destructive acts in Meta.
-What happens in Meta will immediately be reflected in our reality.
+Unidentified avatars can appear and initiate destructive acts on Meta.
+What happens in Meta can immediately be reflected in our reality.

-Thus, the diplomatic order, which we had been trying to be establish properly for years, may be destroyed or severely damaged by the butterfly effect.
+Thus, the diplomatic order, which we had been trying to be establish properly for years, may get damaged.

 Photo by Annie Spratt on Unsplash